 In martial arts, it is customary to define a strike, block, or kick as targeting a specific general area of the body.
 At times these references may include a particular body part, for example Atama Mawashi Geri might indicate a roundhouse kick to the head.

 At other times these motions might simply target a more general area of the body.
 The most common way to make such references is to say a strike or block is targeting a high, middle, or low area of the body.
-Usually these references are made in terms of Japanese terminology.
+Usually, these references are made in terms of Japanese terminology.

 The term Jodan simply means “high level.”
-When the body is the subject of discussion then high level is generally thought to be a location at shoulder level or higher.
+When the body is the subject of discussion then a high level is generally thought to be a location at shoulder level or higher.
 This would include the shoulders, throat, neck, face, and head.

 This term refers to something that is a mid-level.
 When referencing the body this would suggest any part of the body from just below the shoulders to the groin.
-It is in essence the trunk or torso of the body.
+It is, in essence, the trunk or torso of the body.

 Like Jodan, the term Chudan does not indicate a specific target but rather an area of the body.
 A Chudan Yoko Geri might strike anything including the kidneys, abdomen, spine, groin, or ribs.

 A Gedan level strike or block would indicate something that generally is targeting something below the hips.
 You might be performing a Gedan Barai or you might be delivering a Gedan Mae Geri.
 So once again the term is used only to suggest that the specific action is targeting a lower area of the body.

 These terms are not absolute.
 A Chudan strike might impact the shoulders.
 A Jodan strike might impact the upper chest.
 And a Gedan strike might be targeting the groin or lower abdomen.
 So there is some overlap in these definitions.
 They are not fixed or defined areas of the body.